 The first step is to dry out the oak.
 This process takes on average two years, but can take up to four years.
 It can not be rushed – Using artificial means to speed up the process would only result in a material that is brittle and prone to damage.

-In his Bog Oak Studio in Clane, Co.
-Kildare, Larry then works on each sculpture for countless hours until the features and unique expression of the oak as preserved by nature are borne out.
+In their Bog Oak Studio in Clane, Co.
+Kildare, Larry and Lorcan then work on each sculpture for countless hours until the features and unique expression of the oak as preserved by nature are borne out.
 The sculptures are a testament to our unique Irish climate and heritage.